Think, Speak, Decide: Language-Augmented Multi-Agent Reinforcement Learning for Economic Decision-Making: Experimental Setup and Results

 \textbf{Environment Scenarios.} We evaluate LAMP and baseline methods in three distinct economic scenarios, all simulated in the TaxAI environment described above.
 Each scenario corresponds to a different setting of structural parameters to mimic various macroeconomic conditions:

 S1: Baseline Economic Stability.
 This scenario uses standard calibrated parameters intended to reflect a stable, growing economy.
 For instance, the annual capital depreciation rate is set to 6\%, the consumption tax rate is 6.5\%, and the nominal interest rate is 4\%.
-The government’s social welfare objective gives full weight to inequality aversion (gini weight = 1).
 This scenario was used to train the agents and represents normal conditions without major external shocks.

 S2: Economic Slowdown.
 In this scenario, we introduce a moderate supply and demand shift to simulate a slowdown or mild recession.
 We double the depreciation rate to 12\% (0.12) – meaning capital assets lose value faster, modeling a slump in productivity or faster obsolescence.
 To counteract weaker demand, the consumption tax rate is lowered to 2\% (down from 6.5\%), representing a fiscal stimulus to encourage spending.
 Meanwhile, we raise the interest rate to 8\% (0.08), reflecting tighter credit conditions or an anti-inflationary stance by the monetary authority during the slowdown.
-The inequality weight remains 1, as in the baseline.
 These changes result in generally tougher conditions for growth: capital accumulation is harder (due to high depreciation and interest), although consumers get a tax break.
 We expect agents to adapt by, e.g., saving less (since returns are lower) and working a bit more to maintain income.

 S3: Crisis Shock.
 This scenario models a severe economic crisis with coupled shocks.
 We set a high consumption tax rate of 10\%, both to simulate increased fiscal burden (governments raising taxes in a crisis) and to represent high effective prices dampening consumption.
 The interest rate is also raised to 10\%, indicating very tight monetary conditions (e.g., a central bank fighting inflation or risk).
 The depreciation rate is set to 10\%, moderately higher than baseline (though slightly lower than S2’s 12\%, it still represents a significant supply shock where capital wears out quickly).
-Additionally, the government’s social welfare function in this scenario places less emphasis on inequality (gini weight = 0.5) – this reflects a crisis policy stance where ensuring basic economic stability and growth might take priority over redistribution.
-In practice, this means the government agent in S3 is somewhat less penalized by inequality outcomes than in S1/S2, focusing more on aggregate output recovery.

 For all scenarios, we simulate up to 300 periods (years) or until the economy “collapses” (e.g., if the environment diverges or a policy leads to an infeasible state).We use identical initial conditions across methods for fairness and run multiple random seeds (8) to account for stochasticity in learning and LLM generation.